kthyng/tracpy/README.md

 ## To test the code

-1. After making changes to the code, you can do some basic functionality testing with `py.test` or `nosetests` in the main TracPy directory.
+1. After making changes to the code, you can do some basic functionality testing with `py.test` or `nosetests` in the `tests` subdirectory.

 ## To learn more about the module TracPy